Magnesium citrate

 DrugInteraction

-AcetazolamideThe risk or severity of adverse effects can be increased when Acetazolamide is combined with Magnesium citrate.
+AcetazolamideThe risk or severity of dehydration can be increased when Acetazolamide is combined with Magnesium citrate.

 AclidiniumThe therapeutic efficacy of Magnesium citrate can be decreased when used in combination with Aclidinium.